Program Overview

 Students requiring special assistance (including those affected by the Americans with Disabilities Act) should contact the ACCESS office, which will inform the appropriate parties of any special conditions pertaining to their learning.

-Equal Opportunity/Title IX Sexual Harassment Complaint Procedure
+Equal Opportunity/Sexual Harassment Complaint Procedure

 Oakland Community College, pursuant to the requirements of applicable law and these policies, does not discriminate against applicants, employees or students on the basis of race, religion, color, national origin, citizenship, veteran status, sex, age, height, weight, marital status, sexual orientation, gender identity and expression, disability or handicap, nor will sexual harassment or harassment based on other classifications mentioned herein, be tolerated, in its employment practices and/or educational programs or activities.